hsaltan/Machine-Learning/Waiter-Tips-Prediction/README.md

 [![Pytest](https://img.shields.io/badge/pytest-7.1.3-009fe2)](https://docs.pytest.org/en/7.2.x/)
 <br><br><br>

-In this MLOps project, we predict waiter tips based on features named _total bill, gender, smoker, day, time, and size_.
+In this MLOps project, we predict waiter tips with XGBoost based on features named _total bill, gender, smoker, day, time, and size_.
 We first deploy resources on _AWS_ with _Terraform_.
 Once we have all the data, the model, and scripts on the local machine and have completed the tests, we commit the project directory onto _GitHub_, which, through _Actions_, installs the files on Ubuntu virtual machine.

 Later, we initiate the _MLflow_ and _Airflow_ servers to track experiments and manage the workflow. _Airflow_ automatically runs every month, checking if any new data exists in the _S3_ bucket and retrieving it from there to train a new model.
 The application saves the latest model in the _S3_ bucket to use in the production environment.
 We can watch all metrics by _Evidently_ on the localhost and by _Prometheus_ on the _Grafana_ dashboard.
 Every time we train the model and check for any data and concept drift, the user also receives an email notification.